cms-DQM/dqmgui_frontend/readme.md

 It is a **statically generated** site, which accesses the backend by using ajax http requests.
 In this way we get a deployment advantage- it could be deployed anywhere because it is just js, css and html files.

 The same static export is used for all modes (online, offline, in the future for RelVal).
-Functionalities for offline and online modes are selected by the location where the fontend is stored and by the first request for sample.
+Functionalities for offline and online modes are selected by the location where the frontend is stored and by the first request for sample.
 It means that no need to configure something in addition in order to adapt an export for mode.

 ## Develop project locally

-1. Install Node.js 10.13
+1. Install Node.js >= 10.13
+2. Install `yarn`
-2. Clone this project
+3. Clone this project
-3. Install all used dependencies:
+4. Install all used dependencies:
 ```
-npm install
+yarn install
 ```
-4. Run project:
+5. Run project:
 ```
-npm run dev
+yarn dev
 ```
 ## DQM GUI backend project